 The Plan will ensure that businesses can operate, develop and grow in appropriate areas without being constrained by the presence of sensitive uses that could hold back current and future economic activity.

-The Advanced Manufacturing Innovation District (AMID)
+The Innovation District

-Part 1 of the Plan (Policy SA4) identifies the AMID as being central to the city’s and the region’s economic strategy.
-The AMID initiative has been developed to build on a critical mass of unique assets and competitive advantages, creating a global centre of innovation excellence that connects industry-academic partners to growing national and international markets.
+Part 1 of the Plan (Policy SA4) identifies the Innovation District as being central to the city’s and the region’s economic strategy.
+The Innovation District initiative has been developed to build on a critical mass of unique assets and competitive advantages, creating a global centre of innovation excellence that connects industry-academic partners to growing national and international markets.

-AMID is recognised as the region’s greatest opportunity to deliver transformational economic development.
+The Innovation District is recognised as the region’s greatest opportunity to deliver transformational economic development.
 The Innovation District is a key location where local innovation capabilities present unique opportunities to deliver significant economic growth in emerging and growing international sectors; specifically, advanced manufacturing and advanced health & wellbeing which utilise and commercialise the Research & Development and technological expertise of Sheffield’s two universities.

-Examples of more specific sub sectors where AMID has a distinct advantage include modern methods of construction, advanced materials such as intelligent mobility/light weighting (new technology in transport), clean energy, digital manufacturing, health and zero carbon processes.
-These types of manufacturing need to be encouraged in order to deliver the vision for the AMID.
+Examples of more specific sub sectors where the Innovation District has a distinct advantage include modern methods of construction, advanced materials such as intelligent mobility/light weighting (new technology in transport), clean energy, digital manufacturing, health and zero carbon processes.
+These types of manufacturing need to be encouraged in order to deliver the vision for the Innovation District.

 Improving access to the emerging economic opportunities will also involve connecting to local communities and neighbourhoods.
-The AMID will act as a catalyst for place-based regeneration including improving local amenities, creation of attractive public spaces to encourage interaction and the creation of a significant number of new homes within the AMID and its surrounding communities within the plan period - creating sustainable neighbourhoods for the next generation.
+The Innovation District will act as a catalyst for place-based regeneration including improving local amenities, creation of attractive public spaces to encourage interaction and the creation of a significant number of new homes within the Innovation District and its surrounding communities within the plan period - creating sustainable neighbourhoods for the next generation.